speechly/android-repo-filtering/README.md

 ## About Speechly

-Speechly is a developer tool for building real-time multimodal voice user interfaces.
-It enables developers and designers to enhance their current touch user interface with voice functionalities for better user experience.
+Speechly is the Fast, Accurate, and Simple Voice Interface API for Web and Mobile Apps.
 Speechly key features:

 #### Speechly key features